ibraheemdev/ibraheemca/content/posts/2020-11-30-rust-interior-mutability-understanding-cell.md

 }
 ```

-Right now, we have not written anything to prevent the above code from being written.
+Until now we have not written anything to prevent the above code from being written.
 Two threads could potentially try to modify the same memory at the same time.
 This could result in data races or lost memory.
 We need some way to tell the `Cell` is not safe to be shared between threads.
 We can do this through negative trait bounds.

 ```rust
 impl<T> !Sync for Cell<T> {}